-Setting an administrator password deters unauthorized persons from changing configuration settings.
-If you are responsible for maintaining the settings of several computers, you might want to set an administrator password.
+Setting an Administrator Password deters unauthorized persons from changing configuration settings.
+If you are responsible for maintaining the settings of several computers, you might want to set an Administrator Password.

-After you set an administrator password, a password prompt is displayed each time you try to access the CMOS Setup Utility program.
-If you type the wrong password, you will see an error message.
-If you type the wrong password three times, you must turn the computer off and start again.
+After you set an Administrator Password, a password prompt is displayed each time you try to access the Setup Utility program.